d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 ![reference_export](/assets/img/blog/keepass_triggers/reference_export.png){: .shadow}
 _Targeted entry leaked through the placeholder reference system._

-> As demonstrated in the last screenshot, when the *\<Searchin>* string does not match any entry, the placeholder is not replaced (but no error/exception is raised).
+> As demonstrated in the last screenshot, when the *\<Searchin>* string does not match any entry, the placeholder is not replaced (but no error is raised).
+>
-> When multiple entries are matched, the placeholder is only replaced by the first one.
+> When multiple entries are matched, the placeholder is only replaced by the first match.
 As a result, potentially interesting entries may be "hidden" by this behavior.
 {: .prompt-info }

 This technique can already leak parts of the database from the configuration file, but is a bit hazardous: we overcome the need for user interaction, but still lack the exaustivity.
-Let's see if we could find a way to uniquely predict every entry of the database.
+Let's get back to the documentation, see if we could find a way to uniquely predict every entry of the database.

 ## UUID recursion time!